tolauwae/phd-thesis/src/foundations/foundations.typ

 The entire evaluation of the debugger ($global dbgarrow global'$) is captured by only eight rules.
 The first three steps are server steps, which describe the operation of the debugger backend.

-/ Step: When the current term $t$ can reduce to $t'$, than the debugger can take a step to $t'$, and output an acknowledgement of the successful step.
+/ Step: When the current term $t$ can reduce to $t'$, then the debugger can take a step to $t'$, and output an acknowledgement of the successful step.

 / Fallback: This fallback rule allows the debugger to drop _step_ messages in case there is no $t arrow.r.long t'$.
 For the #stlc, this means that the term must be a value $v$.
 In this case, we output an empty acknowledgement, to indicate that the command was processed, but did not have any effects.